riscv-steel/riscv-steel/docs/source/getting-started.md

 ## Overview

-This guide shows you how to get the [Hello World project](https://github.com/rafaelcalcada/steel-core/tree/main/hello_world/vivado) working on the [Arty A7-35T](https://digilent.com/shop/arty-a7-artix-7-fpga-development-board/) development board.
-The project instantiates Steel as a softcore on Arty along with a UART unit, which allows communication between the board and your computer.
-A program that sends a Hello World message is run on Steel and you can interact with the board through a serial terminal.
+This guide will show you how to get the **Hello World** project working on an [Arty A7-35T](https://digilent.com/shop/arty-a7-artix-7-fpga-development-board/) development board, which can be the starting point for your own hardware designs.
+It has a working instance of RISC-V Steel and the most basic peripherals so that you can expand it to control other devices available on Arty.

-The Hello World project is a great starting point for your own projects.
-It has a working instance of Steel so you can easily adapt it to control other devices by making simple changes to it.
+The Hello World project runs a "Hello, World!" program on RISC-V Steel and uses Arty's UART bridge to interact with a host computer over a serial terminal.

 ## 1. Install prerequisites